sanjanajadhavv/Machine-Learning-Portfolio/README.md

 ## HW 3: Linear Models in R
+For this assignment, I worked with Sovanna Ramirez to create Linear Regression, Logistic Regression & Naive Bayes models in R and analyze their performances.
 - linear regression: [report](Linear_Models/Regression.pdf), [code](Linear_Models/Regression.Rmd), & [dataset](Linear_Models/diamonds.csv) <br>
+Specifically, I worked on the Classification part of this assignemnt and built the Logistic Regression and Naive Bayes model.
+Firstly, I imported and preprocessed the data, and then conducted basic data exploration techniques to comprehend its underlying structure.
+Next, I divided the data into training and testing sets and visualized its distribution.
+Subsequently, I created both logistic regression and naive Bayes models to understand the impact of various predictors on adult income, and used these models to predict the outcome on the test data.
+Finally, I evaluated the results using different metrics to gain insights into the performance of the models.
 - classification (logistic regression & naive bayes: [report](Linear_Models/Classification.pdf), [code](Linear_Models/Classification.Rmd), & [dataset](Linear_Models/adult.csv)

 ## HW 4: C++ Algorithms from Scratch